-Prices vary – Please visit our Dog Training Programs page for more information.
+Prices vary – Please visit our Dog Training Programs & Pricing page for more information.

 What is included with a training program?

-When your dog participates in a residency training program please provide enough food (portioned into individual servings) and medication (if necessary) for their entire stay.
+When your dog participates in a residency training program, please provide enough food (portioned into individual servings) and medication (if necessary) for their entire stay.
 Kong toys, Nylabones, and washable bedding are optional.
 Do not bring bowls for food or water.
-Do not bring stuffed, squeaky, or rope toys for in their kennel.
-Do not bring rawhides, natural bones, or antlers for in their kennel.
+Do not bring stuffed, squeaky, or rope toys for their kennel.
+Do not bring rawhides, natural bones, or antlers.

 How do I know which training program my dog needs?

-You will have an evaluation with one of our professional trainers.
-During the evaluation your trainer will ask you about your goals and the issues you face as well as assess your dog’s personality.
-Your trainer will then educate you on our training tools and programs and advise you on the program that would best meet your goals and why.
-Your evaluation will be valid for 4 months and you may schedule training anytime after your evaluation is completed.
-If your evaluation expires you will be required to complete a new evaluation prior to scheduling training.
-An evaluation costs $20.
-Please call 574-522-7050 to schedule your evaluation.
+You will have a phone evaluation with one of our professional trainers.
+During the evaluation your trainer will ask you about your goals and the issues you are facing as well as assess your dog’s personality.
+Your trainer will then educate you on our training tools and programs, and advise you on the program that would best meet your goals.

 How much is an evaluation?